OfficeDev/TrainingContent/Teams/60 Webhooks O365 Connectors/Demos/03-o365-connector/README-myFirstTeamsConnector.md

 For the Connector you will have two generated end-points, defined in `./src/server.ts`.

 * `/api/connector/connect` - this is the end-point that is connected to the `Connect` method of the Connector implementation and is used when registering a Connector.
 * `/api/connector/ping` - this is a test end-point to demonstrate how to invoke the Connector using a simple HTTP GET operation.
-It is highly recommended that you remove this end-point and implement your own logic for incvoking the connector.
+It is highly recommended that you remove this end-point and implement your own logic for invoking the connector.